Buildr Workforce is a powerful and convenient tool that allows you to optimize shift assignments and get the most value out of your workforce.

 Depending on the size of your company and number of Opportunities in your pipeline, you may want to save specific views for quick and easy access.

 For example, maybe you consistently review the allocation of your project managers on a 1 year timeline.
 Rather than adding your filters every time you want to look at the this view, you can just create it once and save it for future viewing:

 Simply add your filters and update the timeline and display.
-Then click the Utilization drop down and select New View.
-Give the view a name, and you will see it show up u under the Utilization drop down:
+Then click the Utilization drop down and select "Duplicate View."
+Give the view a name and select the viewing permissions - Personal or Shared, and you will see it show up under the Utilization drop down: